Article reviewed by

 Not all the symptoms listed need to be on the list for you to decide to consult a doctor.

-Even if you have doubts, there is nothing stopping you from making an appointment, especially as heavy periods can indicate the presence of various disorders or diseases in the body.
+Even if you have doubts, there is nothing stopping you from making an appointment, especially as heavy periods can be a sign of a variety of systemic disorders.

 How to stop heavy periods?
-Going on certain forms of hormonal contraceptives may help with your heavy menstrual cycle, as these balance your hormones out more - it is one of the heavy period treatment methods.
-Your doctor may also recommend iron supplements or other treatments.
+Going on certain forms of hormonal contraceptives may help with your heavy menstrual cycle.
+They can work by better balancing your hormones.
+If you are anaemic , your doctor may also recommend iron supplements.
 If you find you’re bleeding through tampons really quickly, just trying a higher absorbency tampon may also help.
 Tampax offers Super and Super Plus tampons that may be a better fit for your flow.

 How long should a tampon last?
 If the tampon is placed correctly and changed regularly (every 3-6 hours), it provides reliable protection during menstruation.

 You may find that you need to start off with Super Plus absorbency for a few days, and then eventually go down to Super, and then Regular as your period ends.
-If you use tampons, adding a pad or pantyliner for extra protection never hurts, and the peace of mind knowing there’s an extra barrier between you and your underwear, should you bleed through your tampon, is worth it.
+If you use tampons, adding a a menstrual underwear, pad or pantyliner for extra protection will give guarantee your peace of mind.

 Check what size tampon you need.